 Environment Water

-ARTEMISIA - Advancing greenhouse gas monitoring in African lakes with EO
+ARTEMISIA - Advancing greenhouse gas monitoring in African lakes with Earth observation

 VITO Remote Sensing is proud to announce the start of ARTEMISIA, a four‑year research project funded under the Belgian STEREO IV programme.
 The project tackles one of the largest remaining uncertainties in the global carbon cycle: greenhouse gas emissions from African lakes.